Altinn/altinn-studio-docs/content/notifications/architecture/kafka/_index.en.md

 <!--New expand-->
 {{% expandsmall id="altinn.notifications.orders.pastdue.retry" header="altinn.notifications.orders.pastdue.retry" %}}

-__Description:__ A topic dedicated to orders where the requested send time is about to, or has, passed and processing has failed at least once.
+__Description:__ A topic dedicated to orders where the requested send time is about to pass,or has passed and processing has failed at least once.

 __Event trigger:__ Initial processing of the order after passed send time failed due to an unknown or intermittent reason.